givefood/givefood/README.md

 # Give Food

-The source of https://www.givefood.org.uk, a Google App Engine app written in Python.
+The source of https://www.givefood.org.uk.
+A Google App Engine app written in Python, using Django ano [Djangae](/potatolondon/djangae).

 ## About Us